- History of Art Major

 - An awareness of the impact of technology on the production, dissemination, and reception of art works and of visual culture in general

 A Major in History of Art must include:

-The major requires a minimum of 24 History of Art credits at the 200-level or higher, and six advisor-approved cognate credits.
+The major requires a minimum of 24 History of Art credits at the 200-level or higher, completion of the History of Art distribution requirements, and six advisor-approved cognate credits.